 UK-Based Candidates:

-This is a great opportunity for any experienced Clinical Oncologist working towards CESR in the UK and Specialist Registration in Clinical Oncology.
+This is a great opportunity for any experienced Medical or Clinical Oncologist working towards CESR in the UK and Specialist Registration in Oncology in the UK.
 There will be opportunity to develop and lead on sub-specialist areas of cancer care.

-A large Trust in the South-east of England are looking for a full-time, permanent Clinical Oncology Consultant specialising in Colorectal, Lung, Acute Oncology and Breast.
+A large South-Eastern Trust are looking for full-time, permanent Specialty Doctor Oncologists across all specialisms.
 The trust is considering either UK or Overseas trained doctors in other specialties.
 The trust will support with CESR.

 This is a high performing and supportive department for overseas doctors new to the NHS, or UK-based doctors looking to further careers in the UK.